wanatpj/h_blind/README.md

 that we have to take care that if we are on the border of photo then we do not have 4 edges but less and so some of the reinforcing operation won't be available.
-To solve that problems we will be provided magical procedure getVertexId that will provide us relevant vertex.
+To solve that problems we will be provided magical procedure getVertexId that will provide us a relevant vertex.
 Basically, for a vertical rainforcing (up/down) it will skip vertices from every second row.
 For a horizontal reinforcing, it will skip vertices from every second column.
-In the implementation, there are only right and down reinforcing however, but the set of vertices are switching.
-There will be four consequtive phases:
+In the implementation, there are only right and down reinforcing however, but the sets of vertices are switching.
+There will be four consequtive phases:<br/>
 1. First horizontal phase
 2. First vertical phase
 3. Second horizontal phase